 Subscriber accounts can have only one endpoint security product license.
 When a Subscriber account activates a new license key for an endpoint security product, it modifies the current active endpoint security product license.
 You can use a new license to add additional endpoints to, or extend the expiration date of, your existing license.

-Endpoint Security Modules
+Activate Endpoint Security Modules